Jesus is awesome.

 The nation of Israel was set up as an example.

-Human beings are born with a sinful nature, and as such everything we touch, think, and do is defiled by our sin.
+Human beings are born with a sinful nature.
+In our corrupted state, everything we touch, think, and do is defiled by our sin.
 This is why it is impossible for us, in our natural state, to do even one good thing.

 "For all of us have become like one who is unclean, And all our righteous deeds are like a filthy garment; And all of us wither like a leaf, And our iniquities, like the wind, take us away."
 (Isaiah 64:6, NASB)

 Yet, Jesus is able to make us clean.
-Jesus is able to cause us to be born-again and to receive a new nature.
-Jesus is able to purify us and make us acceptable in the sight of God.
+Jesus is able to cause us to be born-again.
+To receive a new nature.
+Jesus is able to purify us.
+To make us acceptable in the sight of God the Father.

-Anyone who thinks that Jesus was just another guy, or a prophet, or whatever else, doesn't grasp that in order for Jesus to be able to transmit holiness, He must be so much more than just a human being.
-Jesus was and is God incarnate, come for the salvation of all who will repent and believe.
+Anyone who thinks that Jesus was just another guy, or a prophet, or whatever else, doesn't grasp that in order for Jesus to be able to transmit holiness, He must be so much more.
+Jesus was and is God incarnate.
+Jesus has come for the salvation of all who will repent and believe.
+He is coming again in glory to gather His people to Himself and to crush His adversaries under His feet.